Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: TRAINING DIFFUSION FLOW MODELS WITH XGBOOST

 Since our goal is to estimate the flow or score-function of the distribution, overfitting is of very little concern, while underfitting is a major concern.
-For this reason, we do not use any regularization, such as L1/L2 penalization.
-Outside of the L2 hyperparameter, which we set to 0, all other hyperparameters of XGBoost are left at their default values (note that the default number of trees is 100).
-Since we seek to optimize the score-matching \ref{eq:score_matching} or conditional flow matching \ref{eq:CFM} loss, we use XGBoost Regressors with the Mean-Squared Error (MSE) loss.
-We train one XGBoost regression model per variable ($p$) and one per noise level ($n_t$); the training of the $pn_t$ models is parallelized over multiple CPUs.
+For this reason, we do not use any regularization, such as $L_{1}$ or $L_{2}$ penalizations.
+Outside of the $L_{2}$ hyperparameter, which we set to 0, all other hyperparameters of XGBoost are left at their default values (note that the default number of trees is 100).